Sight Advice FAQs

 Normal tension glaucoma

+This type of glaucoma occurs when your eye pressure is within normal range but causes damage to your optic nerve.
 It’s not entirely known why some people’s optic nerve becomes damaged even though their eye pressure is at a normal level.
-It’s thought that perhaps some people’s optic nerve may just be weaker or have a more fragile blood supply, and unable to cope with an eye pressure within the normal range.
+It’s thought that perhaps some people’s optic nerve may just be weaker or have a more fragile blood supply and be unable to cope with an eye pressure within the normal range.
+Normal tension glaucoma is treated in the same way as open angle glaucoma – by lowering your eye pressure to a level which is right for you, to protect your sight.

 Ocular hypertension (high eye pressure)